-All assignments are to be submitted electronically at or before the date and time as specified in the course outline.
-If no time is stipulated, assignments are due before midnight on their due date.
+Please submit all assignments electronically through their respective Dropbox in D2L.
+Assignments may be submitted in Word or PDF format.
+Assignments should have a file name as follows: "Full name and assignment number".
+Assignments are due by 11:59pm on their due date.
 Please note that it is the student's responsibility to keep a copy of each submitted assignment and to ensure that the proper version is submitted.